GET-Prog/GET-Prog.github.io/_posts/2021-10-28-contributing-to-hacktoberfest.md

 github: romavini
 ---

-**It's October!** And in addition to Librans and autumn worshipers, programmers can also celebrate the arrival of this month, as the **Hacktoberfest** takes place in October.
+**It's October!** And in addition to Librans and autumn (or spring) worshipers, programmers can also celebrate the arrival of this month, as the [**Hacktoberfest**](https://hacktoberfest.digitalocean.com/) takes place in October.
 An event aimed at developers, programmers and palpitators to contribute open projects on git platforms (such as [GitHub](https://github.com/)) to win their event t-shirts.
+That's right, there are actually rewards to those who contribute!
+[Check the terms and conditions](https://hacktoberfest.digitalocean.com/).

 If, like me, a noob programmer, you're wary of tinkering with other people's repositories, feeling like you're not adding something useful, then **Hacktoberfest** is your moment to shine.
 Several repositories are marked with the event's label, inviting those who pass to contribute, even if just a little bit.